The Haunting of Morella

-The Haunting of Morella is a 1990 horror film directed by Jim Wynorski.
+The Haunting of Morella is a 1990 American supernatural horror film directed by Jim Wynorski, and starring Nicole Eggert, David McCallum, Lana Clarkson, Jonathan Farwell, and Maria Ford.
 The film began shooting on September 13, 1989, in Los Angeles.
 It was released sporadically across the midwest United States in February 1990 where it performed poorly at the box office.

 Plot

 A witch named Morella is put to death in Colonial America, leaving behind her husband and infant daughter, Lenora.
-Seventeen years later, Lenora has grown up and stands to inherit money arranged by her mother, Morella's family.
-With the stage set, Morella wants to return to life by taking over her daughter, Lenora's body.
+Seventeen years later, Lenora has grown up and stands to inherit money arranged by her mother's family.
+With the stage set, Morella wants to return to life by taking over Lenora's body.

 Cast

 Production

 Principal photography on The Haunting of Morella began on September 13, 1989, in Los Angeles, under the title The Haunting of Maurella.
 Although director Jim Wynorski is not credited in the credits as the screenwriter, several sources (such as Variety) stated he was a screenwriter during production.
 The character Miles Archer was invented for the film.